oceantracker/oceantracker/_todo.md

 6.  adding custion reader fields, reader fields, eg deg_t0_lat_long updating? and part prop updating ordering?
 1. max_duration and end time estimates
 8. LSC unit test slow?  release stratergies?
+9.  speed nested grids, only check if particle on outer grid is inside an inner grid if in a cell overlapping  an inner grid

 ## Nice to haves
 1.   remove_tidally_stranded_particles option?